MTG/freesound/_docs/api/source/resources.rst

 Therefore, the url returned in parameter ``uri`` will lead to a 404 Not Found error until the sound is approved by the moderators.

 If some of the required fields are missing or some of the provided fields are badly formatted, a 400 Bad Request response will be returned described the errors.
-The dictionary will include and entry for every parameter that returned errors.
+The dictionary will include an entry for every parameter that returned errors.
 That entry will include a list of string containing the errors that occurred (normally it is only one error).

 Examples